Contents

 b) the categories of personal data concerned;

-c) the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;
+c) the recipients or categories of recipient to whom the personal data has been or will be disclosed, specifically including recipients in third countries and/or international organisations;

-d) where applicable, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;
+d) where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

-e) your right to request from us the rectification, erasure or restriction of processing of personal data concerning you, and to object to the processing of such personal data;
+e) the right of the individual to request from Cordia rectification or erasure of personal data, or restriction of processing of personal data concerning the individual, or to object to such processing;

-f) your right to lodge a complaint with a supervisory authority; and
+f) the right to lodge a complaint with a supervisory authority;

-g) if the data has not been collected from you, any available information as to its source;
+g) where the personal data is not collected from the individual, any available information as to its source;

 h) the existence of automated decision-making, including profiling, and, at least in those cases, meaningful information about the logic involved and the significance and the envisaged consequences of such processing for you.

-(2) If personal data is transferred to a third country, you have the right to be informed of the appropriate safeguards for the transfer.
+(2) Where personal data is forwarded to a third country, the individual is entitled to obtain information concerning the adequate safeguards of the data transfer.

 8.2 Right to rectification

-You have the right to request that we rectify inaccurate personal data concerning you without undue delay.
-You have the right to request that incomplete personal data be completed, including by means of providing a supplementary statement.
+The individual has the right to request that Cordia rectify inaccurate personal data which concerns them without undue delay.
+In addition, the individual is also entitled to have incomplete personal data completed e.g. by a supplementary statement or otherwise.

 8.3 Right to erasure (‘right to be forgotten’)

-(1) You have the right to request that we erase personal data concerning you without undue delay if one of the following grounds applies:
+(1) The individual has the right to request that Cordia erase the personal data concerning them without delay where one of the following grounds applies:

-a) the personal data is no longer necessary for the purposes for which it was collected or otherwise processed;
+a) the personal data is no longer required for the purposes for which it was collected or otherwise processed by Cordia;

-b) you withdraw your consent on which the processing is based and there is no other legal ground for the processing;
+b) the individual withdraws consent on which the processing is based, and there are no other legal grounds for the processing;

-c) you object to the processing and there are no overriding legitimate grounds for the processing;
+c) the individual objects to the processing and there are no overriding legitimate grounds for the processing;

 d) the personal data has been unlawfully processed;

-e) the personal data must be erased in order to comply with a legal obligation under EU or Member State law to which we are subject; or
+e) the personal data has to be erased for compliance with a legal obligation in Union or Member State law to which Cordia is subject; or

 The technical rules for deleting your account can be found under the relevant data processing purpose.

-(2) If Cordia has made the personal data public and is obliged to erase it pursuant to paragraph 1, it shall, taking into account the available technology and the cost of implementation, take reasonable steps , including technical measures, to inform data controllers who process the data that the data subject has requested the deletion of any links to, or copies or replications of, that personal data.
+(2) If Cordia has made the personal data public and is obliged to erase it pursuant to paragraph (1), it shall take reasonable steps, taking into account available technology and the cost of implementation, , including technical measures, to inform data controllers who process the data that the individual has requested the deletion of any links to, or copies or replications of, that personal data.

-(3) Paragraphs 1 and 2 shall not apply if processing is necessary, inter alia:
+(3) Paragraphs (1) and (2) shall not apply to the extent that processing is necessary, among other things, for:

 a) for exercising the right of freedom of expression and information;

-b) for compliance with a legal obligation which requires processing by Union or Member State law to which we are subject;
+b) compliance with a legal obligation which requires processing by European Union or Member State law to which Cordia is subject;

-c) for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes, in so far as the right referred to in paragraph 1 is likely to render impossible or seriously impair the achievement of the objectives of that processing; or
+c) archiving purposes in the public interest, scientific or historical research purposes or statistical purposes insofar as the right referred to in paragraph (1) is likely to render impossible or seriously impair the achievement of the objectives of that processing; or

-d) for the establishment, exercise or defence of legal claims.
+d) the establishment, exercise, or defence of legal claims.

 8.4 Right to restriction of processing

-a) You contest the accuracy of the personal data, in which case the restriction applies for a period enabling us to verify the accuracy of the personal data;
+a) the accuracy of the data is contested by the individual, for a period enabling Cordia to verify the accuracy of the personal data;

-b) the processing is unlawful and you oppose the erasure of the data and request the restriction of its use instead;
+b) the processing is unlawful, and the individual opposes the erasure of the personal data and requests the restriction of its use instead;

-c) we no longer need the personal data for the purposes of the processing, but you require them for the establishment, exercise or defence of legal claims; or
+c) Cordia no longer needs the personal data for the purposes of the processing, but the individual requires it for the establishment, exercise or defence of legal claims; or

-d) you have objected to the processing; in this case, the restriction applies for the period until it is established whether the legitimate grounds of Cordia override those of the data subject.
+d) the individual has objected to processing pending the verification of whether the legitimate grounds of Cordia override those of the individual.

-(2) Where processing is restricted pursuant to paragraph 1, such personal data shall, with the exception of storage, only be processed with your consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.
+(2) Where processing has been restricted under paragraph (1), such personal data shall, with the exception of storage, only be processed with consent of the individual or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

 8.5 Notification obligation regarding rectification or erasure of personal data or restriction of processing